lm808/wave-stokes/README.md

 `fStokesIn.m`

 Function to prepare the input.
-This will output a MATLAB containing all the necessary inputs.
+This will output a MATLAB struct containing all the necessary inputs.
 Read the comments inside the function for details.

 `fDispersionV5.m`